MISSISSIPPI GULF COAST

 The Nature-Based Tourism (NBT) Plan for Coastal Mississippi plans for years of economic growth in Mississippi’s coastal counties.
 While encouraging a local culture of natural resource stewardship, it also proposes strategic planning, marketing and management actions to achieve an optimal balance between growth and conservation.
 It also serves as a model for the development of a statewide Nature Tourism strategy.
 Under the management of the MDMR, the outcomes of the plan to date are: increased professional and marketing resources for nature tourism businesses, the establishment of the Gulf Coast Outpost recognition program and the development of a Blueways design guide to increase natural recreation opportunities for locals and tourists.

-There will be a conference call at 11 a.m.
-Tuesday, January 25 for those who have questions about the applications.
-For call-in information, email heritage@dmr.ms.gov.
+There will be a conference call at 10 a.m.
+Friday, February 16, 2024, for those who have questions about the applications.
+For call-in information please email heritage@dmr.ms.gov.

 The Mississippi Department of Marine Resources is dedicated to enhancing, protecting and conserving marine interests of the state by managing all marine life, public trust wetlands, adjacent uplands and waterfront areas to provide for the optimal commercial, recreational, educational and economic uses of these resources consistent with environmental concerns and social changes.